Lapin Chasseur is a classic French stew of rabbit meat with mushrooms, wine, tomato and herbs.

 - 1 cup tomato juice or puree

-- 2 tablespoons bacon drippings or lard
+- 2 tablespoons bacon drippings or lard or light olive oil

 - 2 ounces good slab bacon cut into ½ inch pieces, or an equivalent smoked meat product